 Meet Anna

-Her approach is strengths-based and collaborative, drawing from different modalities including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (UP) and Acceptance and Commitment Therapy (ACT).
-She has experience working with a variety of presentations including anxiety, depression, neurodevelopmental conditions, emotional regulation challenges, and interpersonal difficulties.
-Anna has also worked across different therapeutic settings including private practice, school-based, and university-based settings, as well as specialised assessment clinics.
-Alongside her clinical practice, Anna is completing her PhD at the ANU where her research is focused on increasing our understanding of wellbeing outcomes of children in Australian child protection.
+She has worked across different therapeutic settings including private practice, school-based and university-based settings, as well as specialised assessment clinics.
+Alongside her clinical practice, Anna is completing her studies at ANU where her research is focused on increasing our understanding of wellbeing outcomes of children in Australian child protection.

 About Anna